arctelix/.dotsys/README.md

 ### Why another dotfile management system ?

 - One configuration for multiple platforms (osx, windows, linux, freebsd, mysys, babun, and more).
+- Supports all posix compliant shells (NO DEPENDENCIES).
 - Separates packages and dotfiles form the management system.
 - Nothing happens without your consent or ride hands free!
 - Separate tasks so users can select what they want.